 Even after your clinic begins marketing the fact it is now offering telemedicine services, getting patients to actually book an online doctor’s appointment is the next challenge.

 At this time, you’ll probably encounter patients who are unfamiliar with how video call/video conference technology works, or those scared that their personal medical information will leak out online.

-This is the time in which your clinical team needs to take all they’ve learned about Banty Medical and telehealth as a whole to teach patients how it all works.
+This is the time in which your clinical team needs to take all they’ve learned about Banty Virtual Clinic and telehealth as a whole to teach patients how it all works.
 If these points are successfully communicated, patients will begin to have confidence in the virtual medicine option being offered to them.

 Banty Virtual Clinic makes telemedicine easy.
 Tap here to learn more about our services.